 Follow the pathway, past the meadow and take the gate next to the river, under the bridge.
 You will then come to a very pretty area where the river is very shallow, popular for picnics and paddling in the river.
 There’s also quite a good chance that you’ll see swans floating lazily along, and if you’re really lucky you may see the iridescent blue flash of a Kingfisher!
 There is an information board by the gate at the end of the field.
 You can also walk past the farmhouse to the bridge, where you can watch the rushing water of the Weir at Westmill.
 There are further walks and pathways under the railway bridge.

 A good map of this riverside pathway can be found in the Dorset Council, called ‘Two Rivers Walks’.
 There are two walking options of 1.5 and 4 hours.
 The short walks takes you along Wareham Common and the long includes some of the walls as well as Bestwall Park, Wareham Meadows and Swineham.
 Bestwall Park is the site of a former gravel pit which has been filled in to create a lake.
-The site is also notable for the important archaeological finds here, (see our Wareham prehistory section).
+The site is also notable for the important archaeological finds here.
 Both Bestwall Park and Wareham Meadows are an important wetland conservation area that is very popular with birdwatchers.

-The map can be downloaded for free from this link: Two Rivers Walk
+The Two Rivers Walk map can be downloaded for free from the Dorset Council Website.

 Make a splash on the river !